Torpids: Trophies

 The first day's starting order is based on the previous year's finishing positions, and each subsequent day's starting order is based on the previous day's finishing positions.
-A crew that bumps on every day or that finishes at the Head of the River is awarded blades - the right to get trophy oars painted up in their college colours with the names and weights of the successful crew emblazoned on them.
+A crew that bumps on every day or that finishes at the Head of the River is awarded blades – the right to get trophy oars painted up in their college colours with the names and weights of the successful crew emblazoned on them.
 Spoons are awarded in case the crew was bumped on every single day.
 A third, somewhat unusual possibility is the award of spades.
 The crew is both bumped and then proceeds to bump a crew in front of it before the end of the race.
 Thus being both the bumper and the bumped on the same day.
 Owing to the differences in rules between Torpids and Lent Bumps at the University of Cambridge this achievement is only possible at Oxford.

-Head of the River - Summary table
+Head of the River – Summary table

 Men's Head of Torpids

 Torpids has been held since 1838.
 The following gives the colleges that were Head of the River (Head of Torpids) in these years.

 Women's Head of Torpids

-Women's division in Torpids have existed since 1978.
+Women's divisions in Torpids have existed since 1978.
 This was delayed from 1977 when the river was flooded and Torpids was cancelled.